 Right now, “us” refers primarily to Dr. Brendan Allison.
 I’ve approached several colleagues in BCIs who have expressed interest in contributing in different ways.
 However, this page is still quite young and so I’m working with them to get permission.
 With two exceptions….

 The “# pages” reflects the number of pages in Word.
+Each story includes Author Commentary with discussion of realism and altruism/hope.

 Longer stories are less dystopian.